JamesHizon/Open-ended-Capstone-Final/README.md

 ### Other Relevant Information
 I worked with AWS Educate account to work on my data pipeline project, where I was able to work with most of the key important services for data engineering.
 Yet, I was still limited due to the availability of resources on the account.

+In addition, it may beneficial to observe other repositories for further explanation of steps described.

 ### Real-Time Analytics Dashboard
 The following dashboard include mainly two metrics for analysis which are the EMR YarnMemoryAvailable statistic as well as S3 BucketSizeBytes.
 Other notable metrics that I could've added, but was not available, are billing metrics such as the total cost for AWS Services for a given day.
 In addition, AWS EMR has built-in metrics via tab, so I decided to include the "YARNMemoryAvailable" metric within EMR, as it shows how much memory is available to YARN inside EMR Cluster and YARN essential for orchestrating the flow of Spark jobs.